 As JISDAC steers itself into this journey, it has a co-captain in the institution of the Adventist English Conversation School (AECS), whose students would be guests, and some even became members of JISDAC in the early years of this church.

 Through all these times, the leadership of JISDAC has changed hands 10 times from one shepherd to another.
-To name them all in chronological order: Pastor F. W. Aruan (deceased), Pasor Barnabas Malingkas (deceased), Pastor Mulia Panjaitan (deceased), Pastor Michael Palar, Pastor Mangiring Sagala, Pastor Heince Rusli, Pastor Wendell Mandolang, Pastor Milton Pardosi, Pastor Hemat Sibuea, and Pastor Roy Pitoy.
+To name them all in chronological order: Pastor F. W. Aruan (deceased), Pasor Barnabas Malingkas (deceased), Pastor Mulia Panjaitan (deceased), Pastor Michael Palar, Pastor Mangiring Sagala, Pastor Heince Rusli, Pastor Wendell Mandolang, Pastor Milton Pardosi, Pastor Hemat Sibuea, Pastor Roy Pitoy, Pastor Leroy Pakpahan and Pastor Yoanes Sinaga.

 In this journey of faith, JISDAC has been through the high and low tides of adversities, tossing it up and down almost to the point of breaking up its spirit and the unity of members.
 But, by God’s grace and providence, it is still afloat and sailing forth today with more vigor and greater inspiration from the Holy Spirit, remaining true to its vision and mission as it ventures into the open sea of people to cast its nets and trying to haul a harvest of souls for Christ.